 We should expand BRICS cooperation on cross-border payment … to facilitate trade, investment, and financing among our countries.

-While we’re skeptical of such claims, there’s already broad appeal for the BRICS initiative, since 41 countries have already applied for membership.
-It’s not clear what role gold will play in it, but Thorston Polleit, Chief Economist for Germany’s Degussa Bank, speculates that the BRICS countries could create a new bank to finance trade, capitalized by gold.
-The bank would make loans denominated in the BRICS currency against its gold stock, in effect creating a gold-backed currency.
+We’re skeptical of such claims.
+But, the BRICS initiative already has broad appeal.
+41 countries have applied for membership.
+The role of gold in it is unclear.
+But, Thorston Polleit, Chief Economist for Germany’s Degussa Bank, thinks that the BRICS countries could create a new bank.
+The bank would finance trade and be capitalized by gold.
+The bank would make loans in the BRICS currency against its gold stock.
+This would create a gold-backed currency.

 And with the offer came a sweetener.
 To encourage traders to use the Shanghai exchange, China made it possible to settle the crude futures contract in gold through the Shanghai Gold Exchange.
 And on March 28, the Chinese national oil company (CNOOC) purchased 65,000 tons of liquified natural gas from the French oil giant Total Energies on the Shanghai exchange.
 It was the first trade in exchange for what amounts to a gold-backed yuan.